ifmeorg/ifme/README.md

 * We use **single quotes** for Ruby files.
 * We use **camelcase** for JS files.
 * We use **double quotes** for JS files.
+* Please run [Static Code Analysis](#static-code-analysis) locally before you make a pull request, don't rely on Codeclimate to do that for you.
-* Make sure you run the test suite locally before you commit, don't rely on CircleCI to do that for you.
+* Make sure you run the test suite locally before you make a pull request, don't rely on CircleCI to do that for you.
 * Make sure commit messages are clear and concise are tagged with the issue number e.g. "[#99] Fixes some sample issue".
 * Make sure pull requests reference the corresponding issue.
 * Make sure any issues or pull requests that are UI/UX focused have appropriate screenshots.
-* Make sure to run `rubocop` on all ruby files that you edit so that style remains consistent.
-You can read more about Rubocop [here.](http://rubocop.readthedocs.io/en/latest/)
 * As a pull request (PR) reviewer, if you think the PR is good to go (including passing tests) make sure to comment with LGTM (looks good to me).
 You can either merge it yourself or tell the PR creator to do it themselves.